meeb/bandcampsync/README.md

 can log into your Bandcamp account, impersonate you, potentially make purchases and generally have total access to your Bandcamp account!

+You can also use Netscape formatted cookie export files if you have exported your cookies using a cookie exporter plugin or similar tool.

 ## CLI usage